skyway/old-skyway-peer-authentication-samples/README.md

 ### ttl

 The ttl is a value given in seconds between 600 (10 minutes) and 90000 (25 hours).
-After the ttl runs out, all connections to ECLWebRTC servers are disconnected.
+After the ttl runs out, all connections to SkyWay servers are disconnected.

 ### timestamp